 Look out, there’s new ad tech jargon coming your way.
 Meet “supply path optimization.”

-Supply-path optimization gives some ad tech aficionados a frisson of excitement.
+Supply path optimization gives some ad tech aficionados a frisson of excitement.
 The basic idea: It gives media buyers the ability to bid on and win inventory at the most reasonable price, while it lets publishers maximize their revenue over the long run.
 Still confused?
-Read the explainer below to learn more.
+Watch this video and read the explainer below to learn more.

 Why is it important for DSPs?

 Two major reasons: Bid duplication and various auction mechanisms used by SSPs.
 Header bidding puts a strain on DSPs, which are processing many more impressions per second than they used to.
 And the industry needs more transparency of pricing and auction dynamics, according to Kershaw.

 You might think that, but you would be incorrect.
 The second-price auction is a well-understood auction model that lets buyers bid the true value.
 In reality, every SSP has its own logic — second-price, first-price or other formats — for how it submits bids into a publisher’s ad server.
 As Jason Fairchild, chief revenue officer for ad exchange OpenX, described, a mix of multiple auction models is a problem and the root cause is header-bidding proliferation.